Kotlin/KEEP/notes/project-loom.md

 Interleaving means that the code is not atomic, it may be interrupted and the dispatcher returned by `limitedParallelism` function may start doing some other job if the current job suspends.
 To our advantage, the semantics of interleaving is very precise.
-The interleaving can happen only at locations known at compile time - suspension points.
+The interleaving can happen only at locations known at compile time - the suspension points.

 `to.changeBalanceBy(amount)` is our suspension point that splits up the precondition check and the change of the current balance.
 To fix the bug above we just need to swap the last two lines of the `transfer` function, like so: